Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_1.md

 # Scrollmapper - Tutorial 1: Using the Node System

+> **NOTE** This is the most important tutorial document in Scrollmapper.
+Read it carefully.

 In the main graphing area, you will find a canvas where you can create connected nodes.
 You will also have various options for saving, exporting, and working with the nodes.

 ## Overview of Graph Options